 - Melt chocolate in the microwave in 30-second increments until totally melted.
 Set aside.5.5 oz Dark Chocolate

-- Whip the butter on medium-high speed for a full 5 minutes.
+- Whip the butter on high speed for a full 5 minutes.
 I like to pause every 90 seconds or so to scrape down the sides of the bowl.2 sticks Unsalted Butter

-- Slowly add the condensed milk, drizzling in while it whips.
-It's important not to rush this step or the buttercream might split - go slowly and gradually.
+- Turn the mixer down to medium-high speed and slowly add the condensed milk, drizzling in while it whips.
+It's important not to rush this step or the buttercream might split - go very slowly and gradually.
 If you are using an electric whisk and can't drizzle and whip simultaneously, add the condensed milk in thirds, whisking until fully incorporated in between each addition.1 can Sweetened Condensed Milk

 - Once all the condensed milk is incorporated, turn the mixer up to max speed for 1 minute.